-If you’re flying in suites and the seat map shows a 1-2-1 configuration, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin (you’re on the right page already).
+If you’re flying in Suites Class and the seat map shows a 1-2-1 configuration, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin (you’re on the right page already).
 If it shows a 1-1 configuration, you’re in a Version 3 aircraft.

-If you’re flying business and the seat map goes up to row 27, you’re in a Version 1 aircraft.
+If you’re flying Business Class and the seat map goes up to row 27, you’re in a Version 1 aircraft.
 If it goes up to row 96, you’re in Version 2 (you’re on the right page already), if it goes up to row 97 you’re in Version 3.

-If you’re flying premium economy and the seat map features rows 31 to 35, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin (you’re on the right page already).
+If you’re flying Premium Economy Class and the seat map features rows 31 to 35, you’re in a Version 1 or Version 2 aircraft, which are identical in this cabin (you’re on the right page already).
 If it has rows 31 to 37, you’re in Version 3.

-If you’re flying economy and the seat map goes up to row 83, you’re in a Version 1 aircraft.
+If you’re flying Economy Class and the seat map goes up to row 83, you’re in a Version 1 aircraft.
 If it goes up to row 66, you’re in Version 2 (you’re on the right page already), and if it goes up to row 79 you’re in Version 3.